ilya40umov/observability-deep-dive/logback-brave/README.md

 # logback-brave

-This module is showcasing how to use the low level APIs from Slf4j (implemented by Logback) and Brave.
+This module is showcasing how to use the low level APIs from Slf4j / Logback, Brave and Micrometer.

+## TODOs

+* [ ] Context propagation with Coroutines + Brave
+* [ ] Context propagation with Project Reactor + Brave
+* [ ] Context propagation with Coroutines + Micrometer (using Brave bridge)
+* [ ] Context propagation with Project Reactor + Micrometer (using Brave bridge)

 ## Links